SreekavyaShetty/FloorPlanCodingAssessment/README.md

 ## Floor Plan Coding Assessment

 This is a React Frontend Application.
-Used React JS framework and material UI library to develop the application.
+Used React JS and material UI library to develop the application.

 Deployed the application on vercel.